codeurjc-students/2019-ServerlessVsExpress/sections/Notifications/README.md

     ```

 2. From the command line, navigate to the folder **sections -> Notifications -> nodejs-socket-io**
-3. Write the following command to install the packages, including socket.io:
+3. Write the following command to **install the packages**, including socket.io:

     ```
     npm install
     ```

-4. The last step is running the server:
+4. The last step is **running the server**:

     ```
     npm start
     ```

 ### Use
 You can try this section using your browser.
-You just need to go to the url [http://localhost:3000](http://localhost:3000) after running your server.
-To be more realistic and simulate a multiclient environment, make sure to open more than one browser windows with that url.
+You just need to go to the url [http://localhost:3000](http://localhost:3000) after running the server.
+To be more realistic and simulate a **multiclient environment**, make sure to **open more than one browser window** with that url.
 A log should appear in your console everytime a new user/client connects to the server:

 ![Users connecting to the server](./img/users-connecting-server.png)

-This project is an auction simulator, so, you should be able to make a bid from the different browser windows and the changes should be reflected in the rest of the windows.
-The changes can be seen in the current max bid, and the bids history on a right panel:
+This project is an **auction simulator**, so, you should be able to **make a bid** from the different browser windows and the changes should be reflected in the rest of the windows.
+The changes can be seen in the **current max bid**, and the **bids history** on a right panel:

 1. A first user makes a bid: